-APPENDIX B.

-PROGRAM APPLICATION
+APPENDIX B. PROGRAM APPLICATION

-City of Streator, LaSalle County, Illinois Streator TIF District II
+City of Streator, LaSalle County, Illinois Streator TIF Districts II-III

-Streator Downtown Building Façade Renovation and Replacement Grant and Loan Program Application
+Streator Building Façade Renovation and Replacement Grant and Loan Program Application

-a.
-Applicant Address:

-b.
-Applicant's Daytime Phone: Evening Phone:

-c.
-Applicant's Email Address:

-2. Business Name:

-a.
-Type of Business (check one) □ Service □ R etail Other (describe):

-b.
-Owner's Name(s): or 🗆 Same as Applica nt

-c.
-Business Address:

-d.
-Business Daytime Phone:

-3. Property Owner's Name(s): or \square Same as Applica ant

-Evening Phone:

-c.
-If Property Owner is not Applicant, the owner's permission is attached: \square YES or \square NO)

-4. Property Tax ID # Approx. Age of Building:

-a.
-A copy of the most recent real estate to ax bill is attached: □YES

-5. Project Plan is attached: □YES

-6. Will this Project contribute to the historical res storation of the building? \square YES or \square NO

-7. Estimated Project Completion Date:/ / 201

-8. Total Estimated Project Costs: \$

-9. Amount of Program Funds Requested: \$ =% of Total Project Costs.

-Program amounts are limited to 80% of total project co

-exceed a maximum of \$15,000.
-Each Applicant m 20% of the total project costs prior to receiving Pr nust verify TIF eligible project costs and a minimum cas ogram Funds. h match o

-requirements of the Program.
-I further Building Façade Renovation and Repla on and fully understand and agree runderstand the Application must be ro nmencement of any Project and that fa to the

-• • • • • • • • • • • • • • • • • • • • nay result in forfeiture of Program funds

-Applicant Signature: Date:/ /2017

-Applicant Signature: Date: / / 2017
+Evening Phone: Evening Phone: e.
+Applicant 3 Email Address - 2.
+Business Name: a.
+Type of Business (check one) \Box \$ Service 🗆 Retail 🗆 Other (describe): b.
+Owner's Name(s): or \square Same as Applicant d.
+Business Daytime Phone: 3.
+Property Owner's Name(s): or \square Same as Applicant Evening Phone: dress: c.
+If Property Owner is not App olicant, the owner's permission is attached: □YES or □NO 4.
+Property Tax ID # Approx. Age of Building: a.
+A copy of the most recent re eal estate tax bill is attached: □YES b.
+In a TIF District? ☐YES TIF Name: 5.
+Project Plan is attached: □YES 6.
+Will this Project contribute to the h historical restoration of the building? \square YES or \square NO 7.
+Estimated Project Completion Date ::// 202 8.
+Total Estimated Project Costs: \$ 9.
+Amount of Program Funds Request red: \$ =% of Total Project Costs. ade Grant Program amounts are limited to 80% of total project costs, not to exceed a maximum of \$15,000.
+Each Applican project costs prior to receiving Progr at must verify TIF eligible project costs and a minimum cash match of 20% of the total project costs prior to receiving Frogi raili Fulius. own Building Façade Renovation and Replacement Grant and Loan • derstand and agree to the requirements of the Program.
+I further be reviewed and approved by the City prior to commencement of any with the approved Application may result in forfeiture of Program funds. with the approved Application may result in forfeiture of Frogram Applicant Signature: Date:/ 20 Applicant Signature: Date: / 20